 Outside, the gardens are a lovely feature of this home wrapping around the side to the rear.
 The garden is mainly lawn with various trees and shrubs and a terraced flowerbed, overlooked from the living room.
 The garden is well screened with a mature hedge to the front.
 There is also a driveway providing parking that gives access to the garage with an up and over door and power.
 EPC-E

-The property is situated towards the far end of The Avenue which is a no through road and therefore provides a quiet and elevated situation.
+The property is situated towards start of The Avenue (on the left) which is a no through road and therefore provides a quiet and elevated situation.
 The Avenue is conveniently located close to the shops in Wey Hill including Tesco and MandS Food Hall and close to the well regarded Shottermill Primary and Junior School.
-Haslemere mainline station is approximately a 0.8 mile walk (via Farnham Lane) or 1.1 mile drive away and offers a fast service to London Waterloo in around 49 minutes.
-Haslemere town centre is approximately a 1.1 mile walk or 1.5 miles by car and offers a comprehensive range of independent shops and boutiques, restaurants and coffee houses.
+Haslemere mainline station is approximately 1.3 miles away and offers a fast service to London Waterloo in around 48 minutes.
+Haslemere town centre is approximately 1.7 miles away and offers a comprehensive range of independent shops and boutiques, restaurants and coffee houses.
 The A3 at nearby Hindhead provides good road links to London and the south coast.
 The surrounding area has stunning countryside, much of which is owned by the National Trust.